bookofproofs/bookofproofs.github.io/_sources/history/18th-century/dalembert.md

 * When the first volume appeared in 1751 it contained a Preface written by d'Alembert which was widely acclaimed as a work of great genius.
 * D'Alembert worked on the Encyclopédie for many years.
 * Euler, however, saw the power of the methods introduced by d'Alembert and soon developed these far further than had d'Alembert.
-* In fact this work by d'Alembert on the winds suffers from a defect which was typical of all of his work, namely it was mathematically very sound but was based on rather poor physical evidence.
+* This work by d'Alembert on the winds suffers from a defect which was typical of all of his work, namely it was mathematically very sound but was based on rather poor physical evidence.
 * A heated argument between d'Alembert and Clairaut resulted in the two fine mathematicians trading insults in the scientific journals of the day.
 * The year 1747 was an important one for d'Alembert in that a second important work of his appeared in that year, namely his article on vibrating strings.
 * Euler had learnt of d'Alembert's work in around 1743 through letters from Daniel Bernoulli.